Alex Little Soldier Wind Turbine ProjectHB

-- Reduces 46,226 metric tons of greenhouse gas pollution
+- An estimated reduction of 46,226 metric tons of greenhouse gas pollution

 - Replaces polluting grid-based electricity with renewable energy

 - Helps stabilize the electric grid with distributed power generation

 - Bolsters the local economy by providing income to the Rosebud Sioux Tribe

 This project is a collaboration among the Rosebud Sioux Tribe, the project developer Disgen, Inc., Intertribal COUP, and customers who purchased NativeEnergy’s Help Build™ carbon offsets.